soverenio/docs/docs/architecture/infrastructure-fit.md

 The resource usage of Digger is influenced more by the number of request/response pairs stored in Kafka, the uniqueness of URLs associated with those pairs, and their sizes, rather than direct traffic metrics like RPS.

+The above scenario really pushes Digger to its limits: with all the traffic repeating at a very high RPS, Digger ends up doing a lot of work.
+Typically, the mix of unique and non-unique data is more even, leading to steady and moderate CPU usage.

 ### Detection-tool

 [Detection-tool](../../administration/configuring-agent/#detection-tool) is the most resource-intensive component of the Soveren Agent because it hosts the data detection model.
 There is also one instance per cluster.